Known as a personal cannon, the Lantaka was popular in the East Indies

 USE: It is of the type of weapon that was used as a presentation

-piece, for personal protection in close in fighting, as a signaling device, or as a form of currency in earlier times.
+piece, for personal protection in close-in fighting, as a signaling device, or as a form of currency in earlier times.

 When this cannon was cast, its use was strictly as that of currency and to enhance the importance and prestige of its owner.

-CONDITION: The cannon has sight front and rear,
+CONDITION:The cannon has sight front and rear,

 and a rich dark, patina with green overtones.
 The trunnions are cast as part of the barrel which is traditional.

-There are no mold marks, but there are the classic Indonesian floral and geometric designs enhanced by the desirable
+There are no mold marks, but there are classic Indonesian floral and geometric designs enhanced by the desirable

 figure of an alligator above the pivot point.
-On each side is a cast in place VOC cartouche on the sides
+On each side is a cast-in-place VOC cartouche on the sides

 behind the alligator.
 VOC was the sign of the Dutch East India Company.
 The touch hole has a rim around it